rapila/plugin-journal/Readme.md

 # Journal-Plugin

-The Journal-Plugin is a blog plugin that works seamlessly with Raplia
+The Journal-Plugin is a blog plugin that works seamlessly with [Raplia](https://github.com/rapila/cms-base)

 ## Goals

 The Journal-Plugin was designed with the following goals in mind:

-* Should be a plugin that works perfectly with Raplia
+* Easy integration with the Rapila CMS
-* Have all the important features of a blog system but be as lean as possible
+* All the important features of a blog system but be as lean as possible
-* Should work seamlessly with other Raplia plugins like Newsletter
+* Work seamlessly with other Raplia plugins like [Newsletter](https://github.com/rapila/plugin-newsletter/wiki/).

 ## Diving in

-Get more information and installation instructions in the [Wiki](https://github.com/rapila/plugin-journal/wiki/Installation).
+Get more information and installation instructions in the [Wiki](https://github.com/rapila/plugin-journal/wiki/).